mhdadk/python-project-template/README.md

 # Template for Python projects

-This repository contains a template that I use for personal projects written in Python.
-For context, these projects are often oriented towards research, especially research which involves the use of different types of data (images, audio, video, csv files, etc.).
+This repository contains a template that I use for research projects written in Python.
+These research projects often involve the use of different types of data (images, audio, video, csv files, etc.), and this template is convenient for these kinds of projects.
 This template makes use of [Poetry](https://python-poetry.org/) for package and environment management.

 ## Structure